Deaconess: Pauline text

-"Concerning a deaconess, I, Bartholomew enjoin O Bishop, thou shalt lay thy hands upon her with all the Presbytery and the Deacons and the Deaconesses and thou shalt say: Eternal God, the Father of Our Lord Jesus Christ, the creator of man and woman, that didst fill with the Spirit Mary and Deborah, and Anna and Huldah, that didst not disdain that thine only begotten Son should be born of a woman; Thou that in the tabernacle of witness and in the temple didst appoint women guardians of thy holy gates: Do thou now look on this thy handmaid, who is appointed unto the office of a Deaconess and grant unto her the Holy Spirit, and cleanse her from all pollution of the flesh and of the spirit, that she may worthily accomplish the work committed unto her, to thy glory and the praise of thy Christ."

 Women as deacons

 Two types of monastic women were typically ordained to the diaconate in the early and middle Byzantine period: abbesses and nuns with liturgical functions, as well as the wives of men who were being raised to the episcopacy.
 There was a strong association of deacons who were women with abbesses starting in the late fourth century or early fifth century in the East, and it occurred in the medieval period in the Latin as well as the Byzantine Church.
 Principally, these women lived in the eastern part of the Roman Empire, where the office of deaconess was most often found.
 There is literary evidence of a diaconate including women, particularly in Constantinople, and archaeological evidence of deaconesses in a number of other areas in the Empire, particularly Asia Minor.
 One example of a woman from Constantinople being a deacon during the post-Constantine period was Olympias, a well-educated woman, who after being widowed devoted her life to the church and was ordained a deacon.
 She supported the church with gifts of land and her wealth which was typical during this period.
 Women who are deacons are often mistaken as being only widows or wives of deacons; and it is sometimes described that they came out of an order of widows.
 Minor church offices developed about the same time as the diaconate in response to the needs of growing churches.
 Widows, however, were elderly women of the congregation in need of economic help and social support due to their situation.
 This concept is mentioned in the first Acts 6:1 and 9:39–41 and 1 Timothy 5.
 These widows had no specific duties compared to that of the deacons.
 In the Apostolic Constitutions women who were deacons were recognized as having power over the widows in the church.
 The widows were cautioned to obey "women deacons with piety, reverence and fear".
 In the first four centuries of the church, widows were recognized members of the church who shared some similar functions of a deaconess; yet did not share the same responsibilities or importance.